 The Internet is full of bloggers writing about their passions and interests, and the world of bird-watching is no exception.
 From gear specs to informative articles to bird encyclopedias, wading through so much information can be exhausting.
 And who wants to spend time combing through this wealth of material when you could be out watching birds?
 We here at OpticsMag have scoured the web for the best blogs about birding on the net, so you can find what you need and get back to the birds.
-Here are the top 25 birding blogs of 2019, each packed with the information you need to maximize your birding.
+Here are the top 20 birding blogs this year, each packed with the information you need to maximize your birding.

 The Cornell Lab of Ornithology hosts a beautiful site for all things birding.
 Featuring articles written from a scientific perspective, this is the place to go if you want to boost your birding knowledge.
 The site also features live webcams from nesting areas around the world (check out the Panama Fruit Feeders or the Red-Tailed Hawks for a special treat).
 They also offer online courses in the Bird Academy section, which includes a free course on basics.